Logo

 5. Property market risks

 Investing in property can seem like a safe bet, especially when you look at how house prices have increased over time.
-But buy-to-let isn’t risk-free and there are no guarantees.
+But buy to let isn’t risk-free and there are no guarantees.
 The market can be unpredictable and your property’s value can decrease.
 A significant fall in your property’s value could make it hard to remortgage.
 And if interest rates rise, your payments could become less affordable.

 What are the advantages of stocks and shares?